DTT2411/CI-Portfolio-Project-1/README.md

 - W3C HTML & CSS validators
 - Icolour pallete (https://icolorpalette.com/palette-by-themes/ski) and Coolors (https://coolors.co/) were used for inspiration for colour schemes.
 Image Color Picker (https://imagecolorpicker.com/) was also used to match the site's colour scheme with the hero image on the homepage section by pulling out a variety of hex values present in the image.
 - Amiresponsive (https://ui.dev/amiresponsive) was used to generate the mock-up image for the readme.
+- Balsamiq Wireframes was used extensively during planning to guide the structure and layout of the website. https://balsamiq.com/

 ### Media
 - Images were sourced from Pexels and Pixabay.
 All images used within the site are free-use, no royalties.